Research uncovers why issues with soy can sometimes masquerade as egg allergies and what to do about it. You might possibly be able to eat eggs again!

-The incidence of pediatric food allergies, sometimes life threatening, is rapidly on the rise.
-Since 1993, the number of children with food allergies, particularly the “Big-8” – eggs, wheat, milk, tree nuts, peanuts, fish, shellfish, and/or a soy allergy – increased over 18 percent with a tripling of those seeking treatment for a food allergy related condition at a hospital emergency room.
+The incidence of pediatric food allergies, sometimes life-threatening, is rapidly on the rise.
+Since 1993, the number of children with food allergies, particularly to the “Big-8” increased over 18 percent.
+These foods are eggs, wheat, milk, tree nuts, peanuts, fish, shellfish, and soy.
+What’s more, the number of those seeking treatment for a food allergy-related condition at a hospital emergency room tripled!

 These official numbers seem too low when observing the prevalence of food allergies in everyday situations.

-Food allergies have become the norm rather than the exception for the Millenial Generation.
+Food allergies have become the norm rather than the exception for the Millennial Generation.

-Soft boiled egg yolk is the perfect first food for baby for this reason and is even recommended by Health Canada over cereal grains for this purpose due to the abundant anthropological evidence of its use by Aboriginal cultures.
+Health Canada recommends it over cereal grains for this purpose due to the abundant anthropological evidence of its use by Aboriginal cultures.